Wernerkahnlein/local-rag-demo/README.md

 My use case was to parse bank statements coming from 2 different companies(BBVA, Galicia) and store relevant information to be used with RAG in order for me to quickly get my expenses, unfortunately parsing bank statements PDFs which are 100% text and contain "tables" but not really as its just text lines separated by spaces was ugly.
 However I will include some code on getting text from PDFs which are easier to parse for general purpose RAG testing.

 Why running a local RAG system?
-Well I didn't want any company having my financial info, also posed a cool learning challenge
+Well I didn't want any AI company having my financial info, also posed a cool learning challenge

 ## Prerequisites
-I'm using Llama.cpp(https://github.com/ggml-org/llama.cpp) for LLM inferencing and embedding to be as lightweight as I could get.
+I'm using [Llama.cpp](https://github.com/ggml-org/llama.cpp) for LLM inferencing and embedding to be as lightweight as I could get.
 In order to run it we first need our favorite LLM model either already quantized or to be quantized by you in the GGUF file format.
 Reference on how to do this [here](https://github.com/ggml-org/llama.cpp?tab=readme-ov-file#obtaining-and-quantizing-models)

-In my particular case I'm using this model `deepseek-R1-14b-Q4_K_m`, the GGUF file can be downloaded here: https://ollama.com/library/deepseek-r1:14b.
-I'm usinga distilled version of the model but works alright in my gaming PC, I'll detail my specs below.
+In my particular case I'm using this model `deepseek-R1-14b-Q4_K_m`, the GGUF file can be downloaded [here](https://ollama.com/library/deepseek-r1:14b).
+I'm using a distilled version of the model but works alright in my gaming PC, I'll detail my specs below.

 ## My PC specs
 ```